The Virgin Suicides: Film adaptation

 Sofia Coppola wrote the screenplay for and directed a 97-minute film version, which was shot in the summer of 1998, and released on May 19, 1999 at the Cannes Film Festival.
 The Virgin Suicides was Sofia Coppola's feature directorial debut.
 The film then opened on April 21, 2000, in New York, San Francisco, and Los Angeles.
 The film starred Kirsten Dunst, James Woods, Kathleen Turner, and Josh Hartnett.
 The film is faithful to the novel; much of the dialogue and narration is taken verbatim from its source.
 The film received favorable reviews and was rated R for strong thematic elements involving teens.

 The French band Air created the score to the film, also entitled The Virgin Suicides.

 Background

 The inspiration for the plot of the book came to Jeffrey Eugenides when his nephew's teenage babysitter told him that she and her sisters had planned to commit suicide.
 When Eugenides asked why, the babysitter only replied, "we were under a lot of pressure."
 Eugenides talks about this inspiration in his YouTube interview with The Paris Review.

 Eugenides told 3am Magazine: "I think that if my name hadn't been Eugenides, people wouldn't have called the narrator a Greek chorus".

 Several writers have also noted the similarities between The Virgin Suicides and the 1945 play The House of Bernarda Alba by Federico García Lorca.

+Censorship

+In April 2025, the Lukashenko regime added the book to the "list of printed publications containing information messages and materials, the distribution of which could harm the national interests of Belarus".